reactioncommerce/reaction-component-library/package/src/components/CartItem/v1/CartItem.md

 #### Overview
 This component will be used when there is a need to show an item that customer has added to their cart.
-It could be used in the future to show items that are within a "Wish List", "Saved for Later", or other customer generated lists of unpurchased products.
-There's potential that with a few modifications could be used to show Order Items, though the type and amount of information shown within an order item may be different enough to warrent a separate component.
+It could be used in the future to show items that are within a "Wish List", "Saved for Later", or other customer generated lists of un-purchased products.
+There's potential that with a few modifications could be used to show Order Items, though the type and amount of information shown within an order item may be different enough to warrant a separate component.

 #### Basic Usage
 ```jsx